Robert Koch: Honours and legacy

 Koch was made a Knight Grand Cross in the Prussian Order of the Red Eagle on 19 November 1890, and was elected a Foreign Member of the Royal Society (ForMemRS) in 1897.
 In 1905, he was awarded the Nobel Prize in Physiology and Medicine "for his investigations and discoveries in relation to tuberculosis."
 In 1906, research on tuberculosis and tropical diseases won him the Order Pour le Merite and in 1908, the Robert Koch Medal, established to honour the greatest living physicians.
 Emperor Wilhelm I awarded him the Order of the Crown, 100,000 marks and appointment as Privy Imperial Councillor, Surgeon-General of Health Service, and Fellow of the Science Senate of Kaiser Wilhelm Society.

 Koch established the Royal Prussian Institute for Infectious Diseases in Berlin in 1891.
 After his death, it was renamed Robert Koch Institute in his honour.

 The World Health Organization has observed "World Tuberculosis Day" every 24 March since 1982 to commemorate the day Koch discovered the tuberculosis bacterium.

 Koch's name is one of 23 from the fields of hygiene and tropical medicine featured on the frieze of the London School of Hygiene & Tropical Medicine building in Keppel Street, Bloomsbury.

 A large marble statue of Koch stands in a small park known as Robert Koch Platz, just north of the Charity Hospital, in the Mitte section of Berlin.
 His life was the subject of a 1939 German-produced motion picture that featured Oscar-winning actor Emil Jannings in the title role.
-On 10 December 2017, Google showed a Doodle in celebration of Koch's birthday.

 Koch and his relationship to Paul Ehrlich, who developed a mechanism to diagnose TB, were portrayed in the 1940 movie Dr. Ehrlich's Magic Bullet.

+On 10 December 2017, Koch's birthday, he was celebrated in a Google Doodle.